Ongoing Adult Ministries

 We are committed to a vision which is deeply inclusive and, therefore, every member of this church would be invited to a particular small group.
 Obviously, no one must go.
 And in time, folk may want to migrate to other groups or start a new one which is how our church will grow.
 If you have a desire to be considered as a small group leader or host for one of these gatherings, please email me.

 Training is provided.
 The main qualification is to care about people.

 Small Groups are available in various locations, days and times and new groups are forming.
 If you are interested in being part of a Small Group, please speak to the Pastor or Erik Lindemann, the Discipleship Director.

-Once a month, men from First Presbyterian gather together on a Saturday morning from 8:00-9:30am to join in fellowship, food, archaeological and biblical study, and discussion.
+Once a month men from First Presbyterian gather together on a Saturday morning from 8:00-9:30am to join in fellowship, food, biblical study, and discussion.